awslabs/aws-well-architected-labs/content/Security/200_Labs/200_Basic_EC2_with_WAF_Protection/3_create_alb_with_waf.md

 ![alb-create-load-balancer-7](/Security/200_Basic_EC2_with_WAF_Protection/Images/alb-create-load-balancer-7.png)

 10. A successful message should appear, click Close.
-11. Take not of the DNS name under the Description tab, you will need this for testing.
+11. Take note of the DNS name under the Description tab, you will need this for testing.

 ### 3.2 Configure Application Load Balancer with WAF